crossplane/crossplane/docs/cloud-providers/aws/aws-provider.md

 Prior to adding AWS to Crossplane, following steps need to be taken

 - Crossplane is installed in a k8s cluster
-- AWS Stack is installed in the same cluster
+- `provider-aws` is installed in the same cluster
 - `kubectl` is configured to communicate with the same cluster

 ## Step 1: Configure `aws` CLI